g0730n/GORK/README.md

 ## General Optimized Reusable Keywords

-I am writing this Interpreted Language in C. The idea is it is supposed to be simple, but also powerful.
+A WIP Interpreted Language in C. The idea is it is supposed to be simple, but also powerful.

 This is the 4th or 5th version of GORK.
 So far this one has been the best.
 I am learning C by writing this interpreter.